thortex/rpi3-webiopi/README.md

 a forked WebIOPi, the original one is written by Eric PTAK (trouch).
 Please refer to http://webiopi.trouch.com/ for the original one.

-## WebIOPi-0.7.1 Patch for B+, Pi 2, and Pi 3

-Merged a patch for B+, Pi 2, and Pi 3 by Keisuke Seya (doublebind).
-Please refer to https://github.com/doublebind/raspi for more details.

 ## Differences

 Please refer to the following pages for more details.